sam-tripathi/Defeat-JAVA/Manacher's Algorithm - Strings - JAVA.md

 <ins>Solution</ins> : We can do this problem using the same approach as mentioned in the above algorithm.
 This problem states to find the longest palindromic substring which indeed is the `Manacher's Algorithm`.
 Hence, we can directly apply it here.

-Here we will try to implement the algorithm using a dynamic vector array(cpp) and following the same algorithm as stated above.
-Instead of vector array one can also use arrays or list to implement it.
+Here we will try to implement the algorithm using array and following the same algorithm as stated above.

 ```java